capacitor-community/stripe/packages/terminal/README.md

-# @capacitor-community/stripe-terminal
+# @vendpark/stripe-terminal

-Stripe SDK bindings for Capacitor Applications. __This plugin is still in beta.__
+Stripe SDK bindings for Capacitor Applications. **This plugin is still in beta.**
 We have confirmed that it works well in the demo project.
-Please refer to https://github.com/capacitor-community/stripe/tree/main/demo/angular for the implementation.
+Please refer to https://github.com/vendpark/capacitor-stripe/tree/main/demo/angular for the implementation.

 - [x] Tap To Pay
 - [x] Internet